jbacardit-uz/idp-iothub-connection-examples/node-red/README.md

 ![alt text](https://github.com/JoBaAl/idp-iothub-connection-examples/blob/main/img/send-data.png).

 In this example, you can see how to send data to the iot hub as is shown in the function node with the following javascript lines.
+Set the *Hostname: idpiot-iothub.azure-devices.net* in the *Azure IoT Hub* node

 ```js
 const devicesToken = global.get('devicesToken');